bohanhou14/CLERC/README.md

 # Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation

 ## Introduction
-This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation.
+This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project (CAP) (case.law).
 Feel free to read our paper at: https://arxiv.org/pdf/2406.17186

+Our contributions are three-fold:
+1. Through working with legal professionals, we provide a formulation of legal case retrieval and generation tasks that balance the needs and perspectives of legal professionals with computational feasibility.

+2. We build an open-source pipeline for trans- forming CAP into a large-scale, high-quality dataset designed for training and evaluating models on legal IR and RAG tasks.

+3. We conduct a comprehensive evaluation of long-context case retrieval and retrieval- augmented legal analysis generation on CLERC with state-of-the-art methods, reveal- ing that IR models struggle to retrieve relevant documents and LLMs frequently hallucinate.

 ## Cite CLERC
 ```